rafal-r/airr-react/README.md

 # airr-react

-This library is set of several React components that allows building Single Page Apps for desktop and mobile apps aswell.
+This library is set of several React components that helps building Single Page Apps for desktop and mobile apps aswell.
 Airr-react defines few basic UI classes and features that every app needs.
 The core component is resposible for maintaining navigation in the app.
 It can be your starting point for creating unique apps.

 It can be used for: